basilhendroff/truenas-iocage-letsencrypt/README.md

 https://github.com/acmesh-official/acme.sh/wiki/dnsapi

+Cloudflare is the default DNS provider for this resource.

 ### Prerequisites (Other)

 Although not required, it's recommended to create a Dataset named `apps` with a sub-dataset named `letsencrypt` on your main storage pool.
 Many other jail guides also store their configuration and data in subdirectories of `pool/apps/` If this dataset is not present, directory `/apps/letsencrypt` will be created in `$POOL_PATH`.